microsoft/responsible-ai-toolbox/CONTRIBUTING.md

 3. Alternatively, you can set objects as part of `window` to inspect them through the console at runtime (as opposed to having to specify what to print with `console.log` at compile time).

+#### Releases

+Releases to npm happen automatically through a GitHub workflow after every merged PR to the `main` branch.

+### Python

+To work with the `rai_core_flask` package you only need to install the package in editable mode using `pip install -e .` from the `wrapped-flask` directory.

+To work with the `raiwidgets` package you first need to compile the visualizations using `yarn buildall` from the repo root directory.
+This will create several files under `raiwidgets/raiwidgets/widget`.
+Apart from that, you also need to run `pip install -e .` to see your changes reflected.
+With any new Typescript change you need to rerun `yarn buildall`.
+The `pip` installation in editable mode does not need to be repeated even after changes.

+If you want to make changes to both `rai_core_flask` and `raiwidgets` in tandem you need to first install `raiwidgets` and afterwards install `rai_core_flask` in editable mode, since otherwise the requirements of `raiwidgets` override the editable installation of `rai_core_flask`.

+#### Releases

+Releases to PyPI do not happen automatically, but rather with a GitHub workflow that is manually triggerable by repository administrators.
+If there are issues using the GitHub workflow, an issue should be filed and releases can be carried out manually using the same steps as outlined in the GitHub workflow.
+The OS and overall runtime environment in GitHub is different from a local setup and sometimes results in segmentation faults or other problems, so in urgent situations it may be preferable to manually release.